kiazhi/kiazhi.github.io/_pages/about.md

 and skills learnt from my experience to enrich the practices for the next person who may endeavour on the same journey or beyond.
-I started off by blogging in my previous ([ryentang.wordpress.com](https://ryentang.wordpress.com)) blog site serves by Wordpress.com for the sake of documenting my learnings to avoid from suffering of digital amnesia in this modern world.
+I started off by blogging in my previous ([ryentang.wordpress.com](https://ryentang.wordpress.com)) blog site serves by Wordpress.com for the sake of documenting what I learnt to avoid from suffering digital amnesia in this modern world.

 <hr style='margin-top: 0.5em; margin-bottom: 0em; border-top: 1px solid #eaeaea'>
 <p style='font-size: 16px; vertical-align: top; text-align: right;'>↑<a href='#top'>Top</a></p>